 The main advantage of these pens over standard ballpoints is that the ease of flow makes writing extremely smooth, and the richer saturation is just more attractive.

-Gel pens – OK, this is where it can get kind of confusing because this ink is used in both ballpoint and rollerball pens.
+OK, this is where it can get kind of confusing because this ink is used in both ballpoint and rollerball pens.
 The ink is a water-based gel that isn’t quite as thick as typical ballpoint paste, but isn’t quite as thin as rollerball liquid.
-It’s delivered the same, via a rolling ball.
+It is delivered in the same way via a rolling ball.

 The idea of gel ink is to achieve a balance so that it dries quickly and is less likely to blot or smudge, but still flows freely enough to write more smoothly than a standard ballpoint.
 Because gels use pigments, rather than dyes, there also is more variation in the colours available.